utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

     * Provide your results and conclusions.
     * What did you learn?
     * If you had much more time, how would you continue the project?
+    * Notes:
         * Each of these components will be equally weighted in the report grade.
         * Points will be deducated if the report has many grammatical mistakes and poor coherence.
         * If your project had two members, your report should explain what each of you did.

 <!-- * Pre-proposal: A 1-2 paragraph document describing the focus area of the project and defining team members (Due 1/23) -->